sash-glitch/FUTURE_DS_01/README.md

 The goal was to build an **interactive Power BI dashboard** that enables:

 * High-level KPI monitoring
-* Drill-through analysis into products and customers
+* Deep-dive drill-through analysis into products and customers
 * Tracking completed vs cancelled orders
 * Data-driven recommendations for business improvement